What happens at a funeral service?

 A memorial ceremony will include most of the elements of a funeral but without the committal.
 It will often be held sometime after the funeral, making more detailed planning and preparation possible.

-About three quarters of UK funerals involve a cremation, and although the ceremony might be short, you can make it as ...
+The majority of UK funerals involve a cremation.
+The ceremony might be short, but you can make it as personal as you ...

-Find out what happens at a burial and the options for burial in a churchyard, cemetery, natural burial ground or on ...
+Find out how to arrange a burial, whether in a churchyard, cemetery, natural burial ground or on private land.